Quansight-Labs/ndindex/docs/slices.md

 $$
 </div>

 The `step` can never be equal to 0.
-This unconditionally leads to an error:
+This unconditionally produces an error:

 ```py
 >>> a[::0]